Scalable ADER-DG Transport Method with Polynomial Order Independent CFL Limit: Introduction

 The DG method was originally developed for neutron transport problems \cite{reed1973triangular} and later extended to a broader class of hyperbolic conservation laws and non-conservative hyperbolic partial differential equations \cite{cockburn1989tvb, cockburn1990runge, cockburn1991runge, cockburn1998runge, cockburn1989tvb1}.
 A widely used strategy for solving time-dependent hyperbolic problems with DG is the method of lines, in which DG is used for spatial discretization and a strong stability preserving Runge–Kutta (SSP-RK) method is applied for time integration \cite{shu1988efficient}.

 Typically, a DG method with polynomial degree $k-1$—achieving order $k$ accuracy in space—is combined with an SSP-RK scheme of order $k$ to obtain overall $k$th-order accuracy in both space and time.
+In SSP-RK methods, elements communicate with their neighbors via numerical fluxes at each Runge–Kutta stage.
 However, a fundamental limitation arises from the fact that $k$-stage, $k$th-order explicit Runge–Kutta methods do not exist for $k > 4$ \cite{butcher1964runge}.
-This limits the efficiency of the method-of-lines approach for DG methods with polynomial degree $> 3$.
+At each Runge-Kutta stage elements this limits the efficiency of the method-of-lines approach for DG methods with polynomial degree $> 3$.

-The ADER-DG, or locally implicit DG, method overcomes this limitation by using a DG discretisation in both space and time \cite{toro2001godunov, toro2002solution,titarev2002ader,titarev2005ader, toro2006derivative, dumbser2008finite, dumbser2008unified, gassner2011explicit}.
+The ADER-DG, or locally implicit DG, method overcomes this limitation by using a DG discretisation in both space and time \cite{toro2001godunov, toro2002solution,titarev2002ader,titarev2005ader, toro2006derivative, dumbser2008finite, dumbser2008unified, gassner2011explicit,DURU2022114386}.
 Regardless of the polynomial order or the problem’s dimensionality, the ADER-DG method requires only one round of communication across element interfaces.
 Due to its arbitrary order of accuracy and low communication cost, the ADER-DG method has been successfully applied to a wide range of problems \cite{fambri2017space, gaburro2023high, pelties2014verification, breuer2016petascale, breuer2022next, rannabauer2018ader, popov2025high}.

 For all explicit schemes applied to hyperbolic problems, the maximum stable time step is constrained by the Courant–Friedrichs–Lewy (CFL) condition \cite{courant1928partiellen}.
 This condition ensures that the numerical domain of dependence includes the physical domain of dependence, thereby maintaining stability.
-Consider, for example, a one-dimensional Runge-Kutta DG method with $n$ stages.
-In such a scheme, neighbouring elements exchange information via numerical fluxes $n$ times per time step.
-For a given element size $\Delta x$, information can therefore propagate a distance of $n \Delta x$.
-To ensure stability, the distance travelled by the fastest waves in the system, $c \Delta t$, must not exceed this propagation distance.
-This requirement can be written as:

-where $\Delta t$ is the time step, $c$ is the fastest wave speed, and $\nu$ is the CFL number.
+In 1D the CFL condition can be expressed as